 Shareholder Representative Services LLC ("SRS") is the hired representative of the former stockholders of Kolltan Pharmaceuticals, Inc. ("Kolltan") in connection with the Agreement and Plan of Merger, dated November 1, 2016, by and among Kolltan, Connemara Merger Sub 1, Inc., Connemara Merger Sub 2 LLC, and SRS ("Merger Agreement").
-On August 18, 2020, Celldex filed a Verified Complaint in the Court of Chancery of the State of Delaware against SRS (acting in its capacity as the representative of the former stockholders of Kolltan pursuant to the Merger Agreement) seeking declaratory relief with respect to the rights and obligations of the parties relating to certain contingent milestone payments under the Merger Agreement.
-Specifically, Celldex sought the entry of an order declaring that:
+On August 18, 2020, we filed a Verified Complaint in the Court of Chancery of the State of Delaware against SRS (acting in its capacity as the representative of the former stockholders of Kolltan pursuant to the Merger Agreement) seeking declaratory relief with respect to the rights and obligations of the parties relating to certain contingent milestone payments under the Merger Agreement (the "Litigation").
+Specifically, we sought the entry of an order declaring that:

-- (i) Celldex's determination to discontinue the development of CDX-0158 (formerly known as KTN0158) was proper and valid under the Merger Agreement; - (ii) the Milestone Abandonment Notice dated December 5, 2018 from Celldex was valid and effective under the Merger Agreement and that the "Successful Completion of Phase I Clinical Trial for KTN0158" Milestone has not been achieved and has properly been abandoned; and - (iii) under the Merger Agreement, the barzolvolimab program is not a program that results in milestone payments under the Merger Agreement.
+- (i) Our determination to discontinue the development of CDX-0158 (formerly known as KTN0158) was proper and valid under the Merger Agreement; - (ii) the Milestone Abandonment Notice dated December 5, 2018 from us was valid and effective under the Merger Agreement and that the "Successful Completion of Phase I Clinical Trial for KTN0158" Milestone has not been achieved and has properly been abandoned; and - (iii) under the Merger Agreement, the barzolvolimab program is not a program that results in milestone payments under the Merger Agreement.

 In SRS' responsive Answer and Verified Counterclaim, SRS made claims of breach of contract with respect to the Merger Agreement, breach of implied covenant of good faith and fair dealing, declaratory relief, and unjust enrichment regarding abandonment of the CDX-0158 milestones, based in part on SRS' assertion that the barzolvolimab program is in essence an extension of the CDX-0158 (formerly KTN0158) program.
-The parties entered into non-binding mediation in May 2021 following SRS's approach to Celldex about its interest in settlement or mediation discussions, but those discussions did not result in a resolution of the dispute.
-The case remains ongoing and we are currently unable to predict or estimate the outcome of this matter.
-The case is currently scheduled for trial in June 2022.